javitocor/MasterChess-RoR-Capstone-Project/README.md

 ## What it does

-Its a social media app similar to Twitter but focus on chess players.
+It's a social media app similar to Twitter but focused on chess players.

 *As a guest user:*